 “At times, the pain was so unbearable I would even wake up from sleep.
 I didn’t want to take any chances so I decided to get it checked out immediately,” said Reeta.

 “The cyst was 8 x 6 cm with clear fluid inside.
 Ovarian cysts may commonly form from the ruptured or unruptured egg (follicle).
-These are called functional cysts and do not usually grow beyond 3 to 4 cm,” recalled Dr. Rinku.
+These are called functional cysts and do not usually grow beyond 3 to 4 cm,” recalled Dr. Priti.

 Ovarian cysts usually regress in a few months but they may become a cause of concern if they grow like in Reeta’s case and induce symptoms such as: